Walter M. Higley: Early life and education

 Higley was born on January 23, 1899, in Norwich, New York, the son of Homer Harvey Higley and Cornelia Merritt Martin.
 He studied at the Phillips Andover Academy between 1916 and 1918 and graduated with a Bachelor of Science from Columbia University in 1922.
 In 1925 he graduated with a Bachelor of Theology from General Theological Seminary.
 He was awarded a Doctor of Sacred Theology by General in 1949 and another by Syracuse University in 1964.
 Hobart College awarded him a Doctor of Divinity in 1962.
 Peabody retired in 1960.

 Ordained ministry

-Higley was ordained deacon by Bishop Edward H. Coley and priest by Bishop Charles Fiske in 1925.
+Higley was made deacon by Bishop Edward H. Coley and ordained to the priesthood by Bishop Charles Fiske in 1925.
 He served as missionary-in-charge of Emmanuel Church in Memphis, Tennessee between 1925 and 1929 after becoming rector of All Saints Church in Johnson City, New York.
 In 1943 he was appointed Archdeacon of Central New York and deputy to the General Conventions of 1943 and 1946.
 In 1944 he also became chairman of the diocesan department of missions.